What is Pelvic Inflammatory Disease?

 Do I have to tell anyone about my results?

-Your results are completely confidential.
-However, we would urge you to share your results with your physician in order to get the care and treatment that you need.
+Your results are entirely confidential.
+However, we would urge you to share your results with your physician to get the care and treatment you need.

 Ulta Lab Tests provides a cost-effective, accurate, fast, secure, and confidential PID testing service.
 By getting tested, you can take control of your health and make informed decisions while monitoring the changes in your health.